The MICROBOL Project

 The aims of the project were to:

-• Link to the goals of the Erasmus+ Programme, which is the EU's programme to support education, training, youth and sport in Europe.
-The 2021-2027 programme places a strong focus on social inclusion, the green and digital transitions, and promoting young people’s participation in democratic life.
-The programme involves the 27 Member States of the EU and 6 non-EU associated countries with 55 National Agencies responsible for the decentralized management of most of the program’s actions.
+• Link to the goals of the Erasmus+ Programme, which is the EU's program to support education, training, youth and sport in Europe.
+The 2021-2027 program places a strong focus on social inclusion, the green and digital transitions, and promoting young people’s participation in democratic life.
+The program involves the 27 Member States of the EU and 6 non-EU associated countries with 55 National Agencies responsible for the decentralized management of most of the program’s actions.

 • Increase access to continuous learning for all learners, regardless of age or experience.
 Learners include both higher education students and those who wishing to improve their knowledge, skills, and competences.